ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

        .. figure:: bamboo-bitbucket-jira/user_directories.png
           :align: center

-6. In Bamboo create a global variable named SERVER_PLUGIN_SECRET_PASSWORD, the value of this variable will be used as the secret.
+7. In Bamboo create a global variable named SERVER_PLUGIN_SECRET_PASSWORD, the value of this variable will be used as the secret.
 The value of this variable should be then stored in ``src/main/resources/config/application-artemis.yml`` as the value of ``artemis-authentication-token-value``.

-7. Download the
+8. Download the
    `bamboo-server-notifaction-plugin <https://github.com/ls1intum/bamboo-server-notification-plugin/releases>`__
    and add it to bamboo.
 Go to Bamboo → Manage apps → Upload app → select the downloaded .jar file → Upload

-8. Add Maven and JDK:
+9. Add Maven and JDK:

    -  Go to Bamboo → Server capabilities → Add capabilities menu →
       Capability type ``Executable`` → select type ``Maven 3.x`` → insert ``Maven 3`` as executable label → insert ``/artemis`` as path.

-   -  Add capabilities menu → Capability type ``JDK`` → insert ``JDK`` as JDK label → insert ``/usr/lib/jvm/java-15-oracle`` as Java home.
+   -  Add capabilities menu → Capability type ``JDK`` → insert ``JDK15``
+      as JDK label → insert ``/usr/lib/jvm/java-15-oracle`` as Java home.

-9. Generate a personal access token
+10. Generate a personal access token

    While username and password can still be used as a fallback, this option is already marked as deprecated and will be removed in the future.